Rangers vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 79 hits with 11 doubles, two triples, 12 home runs, 47 walks and 53 RBI.
-He's also stolen four bases.
+- Alex Bregman has put up 79 hits with 11 doubles, two triples, 12 home runs and 47 walks.
+He has driven in 53 runs with four stolen bases.

 Bregman Recent Games